aramboyajyan/drupal-7-boilerplate-theme/README.md

 - [Skinr](http://drupal.org/project/skinr) support
 - [Panels](http://drupal.org/project/panels) support
 - Sample page.tpl.php (quickstart using Twitter Bootstrap grid)
-- Fix to merge all scripts and styles into only one file when aggregation is enabled
 - Extended body classes to include vocabulary IDs, user roles and all arugments of current path
 - [Glyphicons](http://glyphicons.com) with Bootstrap styles